taniarascia/taniarascia.com/content/posts/2020-03-09-redux-react-guide.md

 #### Goals

 In this tutorial, we will build a small blog app.
 It will fetch posts and comments from an API.
-I've created the exact same app with both plain Redux, and [Redux Toolkit](https://redux-toolkit.js.org/) (RTK), the officially sanctioned toolset for Redux.
+I've created the same app with both plain Redux, and [Redux Toolkit](https://redux-toolkit.js.org/) (RTK), the officially sanctioned toolset for Redux.
 Here are the links to the source and demos of both the plain and RTK versions.

 ##### React + Redux Application (Plain Redux)